 - Transport personnel, freight and cargo personnel and mariners travelling for work, provided that they have a certificate from the employer;

 - A trip undertaken by diplomats, staff of international organisations and people invited by international organisations whose physical presence is required for the proper functioning of those organisations when performing their duties, provided that they hold an essential travel certificate issued by the Belgian diplomatic mission or consular post.

 If travelling for an essential reason, you must fulfil the following requirements:

 - You must have a negative PCR test that was carried out at the earliest 72 hours before your departure from a red zone to Belgium.

 - You can find further information about this in the frequently asked questions – “When should I have a negative test result to travel to Belgium?"

-You have a visa or an essential travel document that you can obtain from the embassy.
+You have a visa or an essential travel document that you can obtain from the embassy or diplomatic post.